We helped USAA turn around their big data projects and create a data engineering culture

 Jesse Anderson: 38:57 Next question.

-Audience Quest: 39:02 Is this on?
+Audience Question: 39:02 Is this on?
 Oh, there we go.
 One of the ways I interpreted your sort of definitions of a data engineering role or team is in helping to be sort of a river guide for tools, techniques and infrastructural bits that can be deployed to support people who are doing data science and analytic work.
 In a really siloed environment where you don’t have this kind of bounded accountability between the IT teams and that sort of the analytics teams.
 We need to look ahead a year and say these are the infrastructure bits we need to be able to do stuff.
-What do you think the first sort of two asks is?
-If someone’s like, here’s $1 million checks, let’s get a thing on the one year IT roadmap that we will get the largest amount of value out of for our first three Data Engineering hires?
+What do you think the first sort of two asks are?
+If someone’s like, here’s a $1 million check, let’s get a thing on the one year IT roadmap that we will get the largest amount of value out of for our first three Data Engineering hires?